NC State Extension Publications

 Skip to Survey Details

-Twenty-four producers who represent the following farm sizes completed the anonymous online survey:
+Twenty-five producers representing the following farm sizes completed the anonymous online survey:

-The North Carolina Sod Producers Association (NCSPA) records suggest that the number of completed surveys represents about 57% of the sod farms in North Carolina.
+The North Carolina Sod Producers Association (NCSPA) membership records suggest that the number of completed surveys represents 60% of the sod farms in North Carolina.
 The number of farms with the respective farm sizes suggests that the survey represents the majority of the sod production acreage in the state.

 Inventories